veselosky/veselosky.me/content/business/efficiency-enemy-of-innovation.md

 ---
 guid: "urn:UUID:26196b32-97ea-4520-a6f4-2a50e41f2749"
 itemtype: Item/Page/Article
-Date: 2012-01-19
+date: 2012-01-19
-Author: Vince Veselosky
+author: Vince Veselosky
-Category: Business
-Title: "Efficiency: Enemy of Innovation?"
+title: "Efficiency: Enemy of Innovation?"
 ---

-# Efficiency: Enemy of Innovation?

 The science of management in the industrial age was all about efficiency.
 It had to be.
 The whole concept of capitalism is based on